 - Melt butter in a large pan (brown it a little if desired) over medium-high heat, then add 75% of your green onions, and all of the garlic.
 Saute until fragrant and garlic is slightly browned.

 - Lower heat to medium, add sauce ingredients and stir to combine.
 Add noodles, mix to coat and warm up slightly.
+Taste, and add a few extra pinches of salt to taste if needed.

 - Garnish served plates with the remaining raw, sliced green onion and eat!